 The Illinois Medical District ("District") includes 560 acres of medical research facilities, labs, biotech business incubator, raw development area, universities, and more than 40 healthcare related facilities.

 The Illinois Medical District Commission (IMDC) is a seven-member body charged with operating, assembling and redeveloping land to enhance the District.
-Members are appointed by the Governor, Cook County President and Mayor of Chicago.
+Members are appointed by the Governor, Mayor of Chicago and President of the Cook County Board.